pauljako/boundaries/README.md

 The File has to have at least two entries:
 1. name: The name of the package. name cannot contain spaces nor uppercase letters.
-2. command{run}: command is a Dictionary, which contains commands for certain things. the run command specifies the command that executes the Program.
+2. command{run}: command is a Dictionary, which contains commands for certain things. the run command specifies the path to the executable that executes the Program.

-There are many not necessary other entries.
+There are many other not necessary entries.
 A full list can be found [here](../main/JSONFILE.md)

 # Working Platforms